scaceresg/mlapi-banknotes/README.md

 ## Rest API

-`FastAPI` was used to get requests and predict the authentication of bank notes
+`FastAPI` was used to get requests and predict the authentication of bank notes.